 Now, you can hide rows or columns, and the chart data will remain visible.

 Test the Hidden Data Feature

-To see the difference this option setting makes, you can test the feature in this embedded Excel file.
+To see the difference this option setting makes, test the feature in this embedded Excel file.
 Filter the Region, and one chart continues to show all the data, but the other chart has hidden data.